Defining and Describing Media Psychology

 Autthor.
 (Please send comments and suggestions to the author)

-Dr. Bernard Luskin received a lifetime achievement award from the APA Media Psychology Division (46) and served as president of The Society for Media Psychology and Technology, APA Division 46 in 2014.
-Luskin has been CEO of six colleges and universities and divisions of Fortune 500 companies, including Philips Interactive Media and Jones Education Networks.
+Dr. Bernard Luskin received a lifetime achievement award from the APA Media Psychology Division (46) and is president emeritus of The APA Society for Media Psychology and Technology.
+Luskin has been CEO of eight colleges and universities and divisions of Fortune 500 companies, including Philips Interactive Media and Jones Education Networks.
 He received two Emmys for documentary television programs and was executive producer of the first Sesame Street, Grolier’s Encyclopedia, Compton’s Encyclopedia and many other interactive CD’s. www.LuskinInternational.com, email: BernieLuskin@gmail.com.

 Luskin, B. J. (2002).
 Casting the Net Over Global Learning (1 ed.
 Vol. 1).
 Los Angeles: Griffin.